 1 May 2002

 Pacey's new boss, Alex, proposes more professionalism in the workplace.
-Audrey suspects something is going on between Pacey and Alex, leaving the future of their relationship unknown while Pacey struggles with the growing attraction he feels for Alex.
-But after an evening out, Pacey learns that Alex is just a sexual tease.
-Meanwhile, Dawson runs into Amy Lloyd, the movie critic, and they end up having sex where they talk about movies and she lends him a video of her own movie to watch.
+Audrey suspects something is going on between Pacey and Alex, leaving the future of their relationship unknown, while Pacey struggles with the growing attraction he feels for Alex.
+But when Alex shows up at Pacey's apartment and propositions him, Pacey learns that she is just a tease.
+Meanwhile, Dawson runs into Amy Lloyd, and they end up having sex at her apartment, where they talk about movies.
+She gives him an old Woody Allen movie and tells him that it's a gift.
+Dawson finds a movie she directed as a student and wants to see it, but she adamantly refuses.
 Also, Joey and Jack focus on studies, and while she has problems concentrating at the library, he has to catch up an entire semester and goes back to the fraternity house asking for help, but they refuse.
-Luckily, Eric (the same guy that caused Jack his expulsion from the frat) shows up at Grams with the needed notes to help.
+Luckily, Eric shows up at Grams' house with the needed notes to help.

 Season 5, Episode 22: The Abby8 May 2002